Date of Award:

 Finally, a discussion of ongoing work is included as well as the possibility of correlating effective thermal properties of fuel compacts to their constituents with measurements of well-defined samples.

 Folsom, Charles P., "Effective Thermal Conductivity of Tri-Isotropic (TRISO) Fuel Compacts" (2012).
 All Graduate Theses and Dissertations.
-Paper 1448.
+1448.